-The B Corp legal requirements are an important element of certification and are not optional.
-The legal element is sometimes referred to as the ‘teeth’ of certification, ensuring that companies not only have good performance in the past but that they have an ongoing commitment to their values into the future.
+The B Corp legal requirement is an important element of certification and is not optional.
+The legal requirement is sometimes referred to as the ‘teeth’ of certification, ensuring that companies not only have current good performance but that they have an ongoing commitment to their values built into their legal DNA for the future.
 This is part of what makes the B Corp community an elite group of leaders.

 What is the legal requirement?
-In addition to meeting high standards of performance and transparency, B Corps also adopt a legal framework that ensures the protection of their mission.
+In addition to meeting high standards of performance and transparency, B Corps also adopt a legal framework that ensures the protection of their mission by requiring the company consider the impact of its decisions on its stakeholders and have a wider purpose beyond just creating value for shareholders.
 This increased accountability enables B Corps to build mission into the legal charter of the company as it grows, brings in outside capital, or plans succession, ensuring that your values can better survive new management, new investors, and even new ownership

 How does this create liability for your Board of Directors and Officers?
 It is the opinion of our attorneys that adopting the B Corp legal framework to expand the definition of the "best" interests of the corporation should reduce the liability for Directors and Officers by creating legal protection (called "safe harbor") for them to take into consideration the interests of multiple stakeholders when making decisions, particularly when considering financing and liquidity scenarios.
 Adopting the B Corp legal framework will, however, give shareholders additional rights to hold Directors and Officers accountable for taking into consideration these same interests when making decisions --and that, of course, is the whole point.

 What is the timing?
 B Lab recognizes that changing your legal structure can take time, so all B Corps have a specified time frame to make the legal change after they certify.